maximeOSO/laps/README.md

 # Laps

+LAPS stands for and is a simple way to simulate the trajectories of particlesat sea.
+It runs on Matlab.
+Any operating system should work fine as soon as you setup the path correctly, that is ``` /path/to/folder/ ``` for Linux and ``` C:\path\to\folder\ ``` for Widows

 1. Put all the Matlab files (.m, .mat) in the same directory.
 2. Set this directory as your working directory in Matlab.
 3. Edit your configuration file, one line per keyword (see keywords meanings and the example configuration file).